pxbunny/yt-smart-tv/README.md

 2. Click **Smart TV** from the left menu or the TV icon near the fullscreen button.
 3. YouTube opens in TV mode in a new window.
 Press `Esc` inside TV mode to leave.

+> Note: `Esc` closes the Smart TV window only when YouTube shows the exit overlay (the one with buttons like “Exit” / “Back”).
+In some cases (especially when you’re not logged in), YouTube may show a sign-in screen instead and `Esc` won’t work.
+If that happens, exit fullscreen manually and close the Smart TV window yourself.

 ## 📱 Link your phone with a TV code

 You can pair your phone with YouTube running in TV mode and use it as a remote control.